Amber31422/washmachine-test-rest-api/README.md

 The API provides commands to remote start, stop and wash program changing.

-The API will only work for Crossref DOIs.
-You can test the registration agency for a DOI using the following route:

 ### API Description

 These can be used alone like this